telerik/xaml-docs/controls/radchartview3d/populating-data/seriesprovider.md

 ### Using the TypePath property of the descriptor

-The `TypePath` property provides some more flexibility for setting the series type because allows you to define the type per item in the `Source` collection.
+The `TypePath` allows you to define a chart series type that will be used when creating a chart series instance for each item in the `Source` collection.
 In this case, you can have multiple series with different types.
 The property accepts a value of type `string` that points to the name of a property in the series business model.
 The property can be of any data type, but the most common scenarios are - `Type` and `string`.

 If you provide a `Type` value to the `TypePath`, the `ChartSeriesDescriptor3D` will be able to automatically determine the type of the series that should be created.